Bill Kerr: Career in Britain

-After the war, Kerr moved to Britain in 1947.
+Kerr moved to Britain in 1947.
 During the next few years he was regularly featured in the BBC radio series Variety Bandbox, part of the BBC Light Programme.
 Retaining his accent, an unusual choice for performers moving to Britain at this time, he was billed as "the boy from Wagga Wagga."
 A spokesman for the Australian town's museum said that this "struck an instant chord with the post-war British audience, who thought of 'Wagga Wagga' as a comically surreal, end of the earth, magical place somewhere left of Narnia."
 Harry Secombe described Kerr as having a "very laconic act" on the show, beginning his spots with the catchphrase "I'm only here for four minutes."

 From 1954 to 1959, he had a regular role as an Australian lodger in the BBC radio comedy series Hancock's Half Hour.
 The series, with comedian Tony Hancock as the eponymous lead and also featuring Sid James, ran for six series.
 Initially sharper than Hancock's characterisation, Kerr's portrayal eventually developed into a more dim-witted character who became the butt of Hancock's jokes.
 Unlike James, Kerr did not feature in the television version of the Hancock series.
 Kerr also starred in the radio drama series The Flying Doctor (1958–63), regularly flying in and out of the fictitious Wollumboola base as he and his "doctor" colleague brought reprobates to justice in the outback.
 Later, after Sid James had ended his professional partnership with Hancock, Kerr briefly resumed working with him in the first series of the television comedy Citizen James (1960).
 Kerr's other television appearances in Britain include a Doctor Who serial called The Enemy of the World (1968), with Patrick Troughton, and a long-running part in the early 1960s BBC-TV soap, Compact.